kb2a/kb2abot-client/.github/ISSUE_TEMPLATE/plugin-request.md

 - Plugin name:
 - How's it work:
-- Why we should adding it:
+- Why we should add it:

-Thanks.